mauretto78/simple-event-store-manager/docs/EVENT_PROJECTIONS.md

 ### Extending Projector Class

 Create a Projector and extend `Projector` abstract class.
 You must implement `subcribedEvents` method to subscribe for events to handle.
-Please note that you must implement `applyNameOfEvent` method for handling subscribed events:
+Please note that you must implement `applyNameOfEvent` method for handling subscribed events, and `rollbackNameOfEvent` method for rollback events:

 ```php
 use SimpleEventStoreManager\Infrastructure\Projector\Projector;